The wishlist name can't be left blank

 However, if large living rooms and generous bedrooms are a little out of reach in your current house, look to the clever use of colour to create a sense of space.

-Here are a few ways to make a small space feel larger with the use of paint and wallpaper.
+Here are a few ways to make a small space feel larger with the use of paint.

 Kitchen painted in blue green (Tea with Florence) and dark green (Harley Green) with a round wooden table and chairs.